-PROGRAMS &
+PROGRAMS

-CoastX Programs & Summer Camps 2025
+CoastX Programs Summer 2026

 Explore The Ocean Programs: We now offer limited donor funded Financial Scholarships for Maine and New Hampshire students with financial need